MoJeeza/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 In addition: Two new variables were introduced in the Tidy Data Set:

-VolunteerID			Volunteer Identifying Number/Code.
-Unique number to identify each Volunteer (as provided in the raw data
-				files (y_test.txt and y_train.txt)
+- VolunteerID			Volunteer Identifying Number/Code.
+Unique number between 1 and 30 to identify each Volunteer (as provided in the raw data files y_test.txt and y_train.txt)
-ActivityName			Description of Activity (as provided in the raw data file activity_labels.txt)
+- ActivityName			Description of Activity (as provided in the raw data file activity_labels.txt).
+6 values between (1-6) with following description
+  - 1 WALKING
+  - 2 WALKING_UPSTAIRS
+  - 3 WALKING_DOWNSTAIRS
+  - 4 SITTING
+  - 5 STANDING
+  - 6 LAYING

 Tidy`_`Set`_`Q5 - Final Submission of Tidy Data Set for Assignment